ProjFall2025/Team-4/README.md

 ## 4. Preliminary Development Plan

 ### Phase 1: Research & Analysis
-- Talk to students and professionals about what features they’d actually use.
+- Talk to students about what features they’d actually use.
 - Review apps like Daylio, Calm, and Headspace to see what they do well and what feels overwhelming.
 - Key pain points we found: too many notifications, overcomplicated menus, and lack of meaningful summaries.